Teresa Woodruff: Educational work

+Prior to MSU, Woodruff served in governance roles for multiple societies, including as president of the Endocrine Society and on the council of the Society for the Study of Reproduction.
+She has held multiple senior academic roles including as associate provost of graduate education and dean of the Graduate School at Northwestern University.

-Woodruff was named director of the newly formed Institute for Women’s Health Research at Northwestern University, where she spearheads advocacy and education on sex equity in biomedical research, the attrition of women from STEM fields, and the need for greater knowledge of basic science concepts among patients.
+Woodruff was named director of the newly formed Institute for Women's Health Research at Northwestern University, where she spearheaded advocacy and education on sex equity in biomedical research, the attrition of women from STEM fields, and the need for greater knowledge of basic science concepts among patients.
 Her call for sex equity in clinical trials was the subject of a 2014 interview with Lesley Stahl on 60 Minutes.

-Woodruff also created the Women’s Health Science Program (WHSP) for High School Girls & Beyond to provide science education programs to 9th -12th grade female students in Chicago Public Schools.
+Woodruff also created the Women's Health Science Program (WHSP) for High School Girls & Beyond to provide science education programs to 9th -12th grade female students in Chicago Public Schools.
 WHSP runs four academies: the Oncofertility Saturday Academy (OSA), Cardiology Summer Academy (CSA), Infectious Disease Summer Academy (IDSA), and Physical Science Weekend Academy (PSWA).
-For this work, Dr. Woodruff was awarded the Presidential Award for Excellence in Science, Mathematics, and Engineering Mentoring in an Oval Office ceremony in 2011.
+For this work, Woodruff was awarded the Presidential Award for Excellence in Science, Mathematics, and Engineering Mentoring in an Oval Office ceremony in 2011.

 Woodruff created a series of videos for 8- to 12-year-olds covering topics such as puberty, menstruation, and anatomy; a MOOC for college students on reproductive health; and the Repropedia, a dictionary of reproductive science and health terms, created and updated by science and clinician contributors, for links to websites and social media to ensure accurate understanding of key terms by the public.

-In 2015, Dr. Woodruff was named the Director of the Center for Reproductive Science at Northwestern University.
+In 2015, Woodruff was named the Director of the Center for Reproductive Science at Northwestern University.
 In 2016, she founded the Masters of Science in Reproductive Science and Medicine program within the Center.

-Woodruff joined Michigan State University in August of 2020.
-She was hired as the new provost and executive vice president for academic affairs.
-She was appointed interim president on October 31, 2022 and would assume the position after outgoing president Samuel L. Stanley Jr. stepped down on January 11, 2023.
-Stanley stepped down from the position early on November 4, 2022 and Woodruff took over as interim president.